FilipposDe/workflows-shopify-app/README.md

 This is a custom, embedded Shopify app that allows you to write code inside its dashboard, for webhooks that are sent by Shopify.

+## Architecture

+### Differences from Shopify's default app

+-   Auth routes are not middleware, they are part of the app's routes.
+-   The app is embedded with both offline and online tokens, and meant for one shop only

 ## Requirements

 -   If you don’t have one, [create a Shopify partner account](https://partners.shopify.com/signup).